bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 - The CH32V003 is programmed over a _strange_ one-wire serial connection that cannot be repurposed for local control.
 The CH32V203 can be programmed over serial, and this connection can be repurposed to get data into and out of a specific node.
 - The CH32V003 is based on a QingKe RISC-V2A core, without hardware multiply and divide.
 The CH32V203 is based on a RISC-V4B core, that has one-cycle hardware multiply.
-- The CH32V003 is \$0.13 in quantity, the CH32V203 is \$0.37 in quantity.
+- The CH32V003 is thirteen cents in quantity, the CH32V203 is thirty-seven cents in quantity.
 If I'm going this far, I'll spend the extra thousand dollars to get a machine that's a hundred times better.

 After receiving the CH32V203 dev board, I wired it up to the closest Raspberry Pi Pico-shaped object within reach: